agilepro/software-craftsmanship/docs/Coding/Optimization/modules-and-configuration.md

-#  #27 A Proper Module does NOT need a Config File
+#  Module and Config File

 It is common for a system or a program to have a config file: that is a file that holds a bunch of settings that can be adjusted by the administrator or user to get desired effect.
 A code module, that is designed to be embedded into a running program and is designed to be reused in multiple programs, should NEVER require a configuration file.